The Stable Boy: In Storybrooke

 Hours later, Emma studies the book as August Booth (Eion Bailey) approaches her.
-Emma explains that she is struggling to prove Mary Margret's innocence, to which he suggests re-looking over what she has already done, causing Emma to re-evaluate the crime scenes.
+Emma explains that she is struggling to prove Mary Margaret's innocence, to which he suggests re-looking over what she has already done, causing Emma to re-evaluate the crime scenes.
 Emma finds a shard of shovel in the ground where the box containing Kathryn's heart was found.
 Henry Mills (Jared S. Gilmore) radios Emma via a walkie-talkie, explaining that Regina is in the shower and the key is under the mat.
 Emma and August search the garage and discover a broken shovel, revealing that Regina buried the box.
 Emma later returns with a search warrant to find that the shovel had been replaced.
 Emma then accuses August of telling Regina before walking away.

 Back in the Sheriff's office, Mary Margaret cries in her cell when Regina comes in to gloat causing Mary Margaret to apologize for anything she did wrong, however Regina tells her she deserves this.
 Emma later talks to Mr. Gold, who tells her that there is still time for him to work a little magic.
 In frustration, Emma smashes the vase with the tulips that Sidney brought in, discovering a bug inside and realizes that Sidney was working with Regina.
 As August comes out of the diner, Emma approaches and apologizes for doubting him and shows him the bug when Ruby (Meghan Ory) screams out: Kathryn is lying in a nearby alley, dazed, yet very much alive.